Roofing Calculator guide

 What this calculator is solving

 The Roofing Calculator estimates materials for a simple pitched roof.
-It turns a footprint into slope-adjusted roof area, adds waste, then estimates roofing squares and bundles.
+It turns a flat footprint into slope-adjusted roof area, adds waste, then estimates roofing squares and bundles.

 The formula in plain language